 There are many scenarios that would constitute a career crisis.
-If you are in one we don't need to tell you what they are.
+Some are predictable - others come "left field".

 Many of those in the middle of a career crisis will start to look at or perhaps just think about alternative jobs or even careers.
-The problem with this is that when one is in the mists and midst of a career meltdown or a major career dilemma - there is usually too much of a desire to "jump ship" or "get out" with insufficient time spent in the evaluation, researching and planning phase ( ie career guidance).
+The problem with this is that when one is in the mists and midst of a career meltdown, burnout or a major career dilemma - there can be a strong desire to "jump ship" or "get out" with insufficient time spent in the evaluation, researching and planning phases ( ie some independent career guidance).
+If one has been ignoring signs that a career is mismatched or getting a growing realisation that work life balance is not how you would want it ... there is a risk making precipitous or poorly thought through career decisions.
 Frying pan into fire then becomes a real possibility.
-This understandable reaction (to feel desperate) has a number of problems with it not least the risk of making precipitous or poorly thought through career decisions.
-Prior to joining one of our career programmes - if there is any hint of a crisis.... we try to establish how "urgent" you are feeling in regard to your desire for a better career plan.
+This is why - before joining one of our career programmes - if there is any hint of a crisis.... it can be good to book in for a one to one call/zoom to establish an ideal time frame and where to begin and how urgent things are feeling.
 Uber-urgent...
 Urgent ...
 Slightly Urgent or Non Urgent

 |